Fall Registration begins at the end of July. Keep in touch at email@example.com!

 The courses have been created for all of us who are interested in and involved in the design, creation, maintenance, renovation, and break down of the built environment.
 Even experienced architects and designers will learn new and useful information about the burgeoning field of human health and building products.

 Q: I have a full-time job, is this certificate designed for people like me?

 Yes!
 We have created this program with busy professionals like you in mind.
 This is a self-paced course, so you can take it whenever your schedule permits.

 Q: I am currently enrolled as a student at The New School how can I enroll in these courses for free?

 As a currently enrolled student you can register for these courses as you would for another class, through the ACADEMICS tab at my.newschool.edu.
 Please follow the prompts to register for a class.

 Q: I am a faculty member or employee at TNS, how can I enroll in these courses for free?

 Please follow TNS guidelines to apply for a tuition waiver

-The program consists of 4 courses - Materials and Human Health, with each course averaging 3.5 - 5 hours, with a combined length of all of the videos at approximately 16 hours.
+The program consists of 4 courses - Materials and Human Health, Building Products and Chemistry, Healthier Materials: Design and Specification, and Executing a Healthier Project.
+Each course averages 3.5 - 7 hours, with a combined length of all of the videos at approximately 24 hours